Ex-Speaker Dennis Hastert out of federal prison hospital

 Former House Speaker Dennis Hastert, who was sentenced to 15 months in prison in a hush-money case after being accused of sexually abusing boys, is no longer in a federal prison hospital.

-The Bureau of Prisons website shows Hastert, 75, was transferred to the custody of a reentry office several weeks ahead of his official release date.
+The Bureau of Prisons confirmed that Hastert, 75, was transferred Monday to the custody of a reentry office in Chicago several weeks ahead of his official release date.

-It was not clear if the disgraced lawmaker was sent home, to a private hospital or to another type of facility like a halfway house.
-His attorney could not be reached for comment.
+The agency did not say if disgraced lawmaker is under home confinement or in a private hospital or a halfway house, but it said he would be released from federal custody Aug.
+17.

 Hastert was accused of molesting four boys between the ages of 14 and 17 when he was a coach at Yorkville High School in Illinois decades ago, but he was never charged with any sexual crimes because of the statute of limitations.